eBay/tsv-utils/docs/ComparativeBenchmarks2018.md

 ### Tools

 GNU Awk, GNU cut and mawk are available on most platforms via standard package managers.
-The xsv and csvtk packages were downloaded from pre-built binaries on their respective GitHub releases pages.
-The TSV Utilities releases are also from the pre-built binaries available from GitHub.
+The xsv and csvtk packages were downloaded from pre-built binaries on their respective GitHub releases pages. eBay's TSV Utilities releases are also from the pre-built binaries available from GitHub.

 * [GNU Awk](https://www.gnu.org/software/gawk/) - Version 4.2.1.
 Written in C.
 * [mawk](https://invisible-island.net/mawk/mawk.html) - MacOs: Version 1.3.4; Linux: Version 1.3.3.
 Written in C.